 • Open the Analytics tab and click Overview.

 Additionally, you can set the time frame for displaying Twitch streaming analytics (initially, it is shown for 30 days only).
+As of 2026, that Analytics tab isn't a single page: it opens into the six-part dashboard covered in the next section, so knowing which page holds which number saves a lot of scrolling.

 Why Twitch Stats Matter